sync-for-science/sync-for-science.github.io/api-calls/index.md

  * `:lastCheck` indiclates a FHIR `instant`, with millisecond-level precision including a timezone.
 For example, `2016-04-01T02:52:32.000Z`

-We'll also refer to two "request times": *first-connection* for broad queries that the app will make once, after first approval, to back-fill historical data, and *regular-update* for narrow queries the app wil make frequently (e.g. weekly).
+We'll also refer to two "request times":

+*first-connection* for broad queries that the app will make once, after first approval, to back-fill historical data and
+*regular-update* for narrow queries the app wil make frequently (e.g. weekly).

 (Note: a production-quality app might repeat the "broad" queries on a occasional basis (e.g. yearly) as a sanity check, and to discovery any data that may have fallen _out_ of the record.)

 Want to propose a change?
 [edit this page!](https://github.com/sync-for-science/sync-for-science.github.io/edit/master/api-calls/index.md)